Skip to Content

-Your Labrador usually comes bounding into the kitchen when he hears the sound of his kibble pouring into his bowl.
+Your food-loving Labrador usually comes bounding into the kitchen when he hears the sound of his kibble pouring into his bowl.
 But recently, he doesn’t seem to be as interested in food.
-So, you may wonder why your Labrador won’t eat.

 Why Won’t My Labrador Eat?